Corinthian War: Aftermath

 In the years following the signing of the peace, the two states responsible for its structure, Persia and Sparta, took full advantage of the gains they had made.
 Persia, freed of both Athenian and Spartan interference in its Asian provinces, consolidated its hold over the eastern Aegean and captured both Egypt and Cyprus by 380 BC.
 Sparta, meanwhile, in its newly formalized position atop the Greek political system, took advantage of the autonomy clause of the peace to break up any coalition that it perceived as a threat.
 Disloyal allies were sharply punished—Mantinea, for instance, was broken up into five component villages.
 With Agesilaus at the head of the state, advocating for an aggressive policy, the Spartans campaigned from the Peloponnese to the distant Chalcidic peninsula.
 Their dominance over mainland Greece would last another sixteen years before being shattered at Leuctra.

 The war also marked the beginning of Athens' resurgence as a power in the Greek world.
 With their walls and their fleet restored, the Athenians were in position to turn their eyes overseas.
 By the middle of the 4th century, they had assembled an organization of Aegean states commonly known as the Second Athenian League, regaining at least parts of what they had lost with their defeat in 404 BC.

 The freedom of the Ionian Greeks had been a rallying cry since the beginning of the 5th century, but after the Corinthian War, the mainland states made no further attempts to interfere with Persia's control of the region.
-After over a century of disruption and struggle, Persia at last ruled Ionia without disruption or intervention for over 50 years, until the time of Alexander the Great.
+After over a century of disruption and struggle, Persia at last ruled western Anatolia without disruption or intervention for over 50 years, until the time of Alexander the Great.